Copyright for your business

 - copyright for the typographical arrangement of publications lasts for 25 years from the end of the year in which the edition was first published

-Copyright protection many have shorted duration in other countries.
+Copyright protection may last less in other countries.
 For artistic works, this is usually not less than the life of the artist plus 50 years.

 Protecting material connected with copyrighted material